zhujinxuan/redux-declare/README.md

 # Write More Organizable Actions and Reducers with Less Code

-This package allows you to create Actions and Reducers with objects like `{type: function}` and `{type: {status: function}}`.
+This package `redux-declare` allows you to create Actions and Reducers with objects like `{type: function}` and `{type: {status: function}}`.

 # Feature